 Social mobility refers to the movement within the social structure, from one social position to another.
 It means a change in social status.
 All societies provide some opportunity for social mobility.
 But the societies differ from each other to extent in which individuals can move from one class or status level to another.
 It is said that the greater the amount of social mobility, the more open the class structure.
 The concept of social mobility has fundamental importance in ascertaining the relative "openness" of a social structure.
-The nature, forms, direction and magnitude of social mobility depends on the nature and types of social structure.
+The nature, forms, direction and magnitude of social mobility depends on the nature and types of social stratification.
+Sociologists study social mobility in order to find out the relative 'openness' of a social structure.
 Any group that improves its standard will also improve its social status.
 But the rate of social mobility is not uniform in all the countries.
 It differs from society to society from time to time.
 In India the rate of mobility is naturally low because of agriculture being the predominant occupation and the continuity of caste system as compared to the other countries of the world.